varlanv/java-test-konvence/README.md

 The plugin will add two tasks:

-1. **testKonvenceEnforceAll** - task for changing test method names to match JUnit `@DisplayName` annotation, and generate `@DisplayName` annotation based on method name where it doesn't yet exist.
+1. **testKonvenceApply** - task for changing test method names to match JUnit `@DisplayName` annotation, and generate `@DisplayName` annotation based on method name where it doesn't yet exist.
-2. **testKonvenceDryEnforceWithFailing** - task for failing build in case there are tests, for which test name transformation is not yet applied, either method name to `@DisplayName`, or `@DisplayName` to method name.
+2. **testKonvenceVerify** - task for failing build in case there are tests, for which test name transformation is not yet applied, either method name to `@DisplayName`, or `@DisplayName` to method name.

-The plugin will also configure automatic applying of `testKonvenceEnforceAll` task after each test run.
+The plugin will also configure automatic applying of `testKonvenceApply` task after each test run.

 Consider following test class: